Best Magnet Fishing Kits for Beginners, Experts, and Kids in 2026

 What to Actually Look For in a Magnet Fishing Kit

-Pull Force (lbs)
+Pull Force (in lbs)

 Single-Sided vs. Double-Sided